ccoutant/dwarf-locations/005-locations-on-stack.md

 > DW_OP_swap` had been processed immediately prior to the piece
 > operation), and the result is a new composite location with the single
 > piece `A`.
+>
+>   [This third rule may not in fact be necessary.
+It covers the case
+>   where a DWARF5 piece expression left multiple items on the stack.]

 ### Section 3.12 Offset Operations [NEW]